khalil-ab/process-management-in-c-language/README.md

   <img src="/6.png">
 </p>

+Here the link of th video simulation : https://youtu.be/Rv5gSD1nf38

-here is my email if anyone would like to contact me : abouabdelmajidkhalil@gmail.com
+Here is my email if anyone would like to contact me : abouabdelmajidkhalil@gmail.com